Learn more about Norris Dam State Park.

 Located on the shores of Norris Lake with more than 800 miles of shoreline, Norris Dam State Park offers recreational boating, skiing, and fishing.
 The park offers a fully equipped marina with boat ramp available to the general public.
 House boats and pontoon boats are available for rent along with other types of boats.
 For boat information contact Norris Dam Marina at 865-494-8138.
 Norris Dam State Park sits on more than 4,000 acres located on Norris Reservoir.

 The park has 19 historic cabins and 10 deluxe cabins.
 All are located in quiet, wooded settings and are completely equipped with electrical appliances, cooking utensils and linens.
 The rustic cabins were originally constructed in the 1930s by the Civilian Conservation Corps and are listed on the National Register of Historic Places.
-The rustic CCC cabins are currently closed for renovations.
-This project is estimated to be completed in the summer of 2015.

 The park also has two campgrounds.
 The east campground has 25 sites with water and electric hook-up and 10 primitive sites for tents only; the west campground has 50 sites with water and electric hook-up.
 All of the sites have a table, grill and fire pit.